opefago/opefago.github.io/_posts/2020-12-22-Dependency-Injection-with-Google-Guice-and-Dropwizard.md

 **Introduction**

 Dropwizard is a lightweight framework for building fast and reliable RESTful services in Java, it is an opinionated framework that comes configured with libraries such as Jetty, hibernate, jersey, Jackson, metrics etc.

-In my opinion, there are two challenges I have experienced when it comes to development using dropwizard, first of, there are not so much help and materials when its comes to learning the core of the framework and secondly, development can get repetitive and boring, for those who are coming from Spring boot, one of the first things you will miss is Dependency Injection, fortunately, Google has a framework just for this, it’s called [Google Guice](https://github.com/google/guice).
+In my opinion, there are two main challenges I have experienced when it comes to development using dropwizard, first of, there are not so much help and materials when its comes to learning the core of the framework and secondly, development can get repetitive and boring, for those who are coming from Spring boot, one of the first things you will miss is Dependency Injection, fortunately, Google has a framework just for this, it’s called [Google Guice](https://github.com/google/guice).
 Google Guice is a library that aids Java development experience without the need to both about creating factories or use of the new Keyword.
 Integrating Guice with dropwizard helps to reduce some of the bore that comes with using the dropwizard framework.

 The first time I tried to integrate Guice with dropwizard, I struggled a little bit.
 I decided to document my experience so that others don’t have to suffer as I did ;)

 **Getting Started With Guice**

 SOLID principle highlights that while designing classes, they should have Single Responsibility as well as dependency inversion.
 Dependency Injection as a programming technique helps us achieve this by decoupling Object Creation from its usage as well as abstracting how the low level details are implemented, this helps to write clean code and also aids testing.
 For example, You have a class that turns on the light bulb called Bulb, and another that manages the smart home called SmartHome, SmartHome needs to turn on the light as well as handle other electrical interfaces in the house, SmartHome should not know anything about turning the lighting off and on, that is not its responsibility, it should only know how to talk to classes/interfaces that directly know how to trigger this actions.

 NB: In reality, there should be an Interface that all other electrical appliance Class implements, it makes it easy for the SmartHome Object to talk to call a single method when interacting with its dependencies, but for this example, SmartHome will be interacting directly with the Bulb class.

 The logic for the turning on and off the light Bulb will be implemented in the Bulb class and the SmartHome class takes in this object in its constructor when it needs to be used, a Bulb object is created and passed into a SmartHome object.
 This might be okay when you are interacting with 1 or 2 objects but in production-ready apps, you might have hundreds and thousands of objects that need interaction, this will make your project cumbersome and it can get really hard to manage.
-This is where Dependency Injection libraries come in, you make use of annotations like @Inject when creating the classes and the library helps you to wire them automatically.
+This is where Dependency Injection libraries shines, you make use of annotations like `@Inject` when creating the classes and the library helps you to wire them automatically.

 Guice is a framework that helps you to easily manage your dependencies and

 **Guice and Dropwizard**